Optimal Allocation with Peer Information: Introduction

-For our second set of results and motivated by the conceptual and computational complexity of optimal DIC mechanisms, we turn away from exact optimality.
-Instead, we identify interpretable DIC mechanisms that are approximately optimal among all DIC mechanisms.
-To that end, we define an agent's \emph{peer value} as the principal's expected value of allocating to the agent based only on the reports of the others.
-No DIC mechanism does better than always allocating to an agent with the highest peer value.
-We therefore investigate mechanisms that allocate to agents who are ranked highly according to their peer values.
+The complexity and stochasticity of optimal mechanisms are reminiscent of multi-dimensional screening problems (e.g., \citet{manelli2007multidimensional}, \citet{daskalakis2017strong}, \citet{lahr2024extreme}) but emerge here for an entirely different reason: the interaction of incentive constraints across agents with simple, state-independent preferences rather than a screening motive for a single agent with complex, multi-dimensional preferences.

-We propose \emph{ranking-based mechanisms}, which work as follows.
-Since agents can diminish the peer values of the other agents, it is not incentive compatible to naively rank agents according to their peer values and randomly select a winner above a given rank threshold.
-In a ranking-based mechanisms, instead, if an agent above the threshold has been selected to receive the good, the principal first checks for a conflict of interest: does the agent pass the rank threshold robustly, regardless of the agent's report about their peers?
+To address the complexity of optimal mechanisms, we identify simple mechanisms that we call \emph{ranking-based mechanisms} and show that they are approximately optimal in natural environments.
+Informed by our findings about optimal mechanisms, ranking-based mechanisms use all agents' information, consider all agents as potential recipients of the good, and allocate randomly to alleviate incentive constraints.
+To describe these mechanisms, we define an agent's \emph{peer value} as the principal's expected value of allocating to that agent based only on the reports of the other agents.
+A ranking-based mechanism ranks agents according to their peer values and randomly selects an agent above a given rank threshold.
+Before allocating the good, the mechanism checks for a conflict of interest: does the agent pass the rank threshold robustly, regardless of what the agent reports about their peers?
 Intuitively, the agent must pass the bar in a hypothetical scenario where the agent appraises their competitors (thereby diminishing their own rank).
 If the agent passes the check, they receive the good.
 Otherwise, if a conflict of interest is detected, the principal keeps the good.